 function

-save_as_image(my_table, path = "ncal_income.png")
+save_as_image(my_table, path = "cal_income.png")

-You first put in the table my_table, and set the file name
+You first put in the table my_table, and set the file name with the png extension.
+Check your working directory on your hard drive.
+You should see the file cal_income.png in the folder.

 Another way of summarizing variables and their relationships is